OpenNTI/nti.docs.platform.enduser/adminguide/sitecredit.rst

 .. image:: images/coursecred.png

-Credit will be awarded when the user has completed the course as defined by completion of required materials.
+.. note:: Credit will be awarded when the user has completed the course as defined by completion of required materials.
 Upon course completion, the user can “View Certificate” to view their completion certificate and credit.
 They can also view their certificates within their profile.
+To learn how to set up courses for progress, certificates, and credit, view the **Course Creation and Setup** section of the Admin Guide: https://help.nextthought.com/adminguide/createcourse.html